-The companies of the Overseas business segment of the Group provide integrated water services in Latin America (notably in Honduras, Dominican Republic, Colombia and Peru), with a customer base of approximately 3 million people.
-The activities of the Overseas segment are conducted with local and international partners, including through training of staff and transfer of expertise in favor of local entrepreneurs.
+The companies of the Overseas business segment of the Group provide integrated water services in Latin America (notably in Honduras, Dominican Republic, Colombia and Peru), with a customer base of approximately 4 million people.
+The activities of the Overseas segment are conducted with local and international partners, including through training of staff and transfer of expertise in favour of local entrepreneurs.

-In 2018, revenues from the Overseas business segment amounted to Euro 37.5 million, an increase of Euro 2.4 million (+6 per cent.) compared to the previous year (Euro 35.1 million).
-The net profits on non-financial investments related to companies consolidated with the shareholders' equity method amounted to Euro 1.1 million in line with the previous year.
+In 2020, revenues from the Overseas business segment amounted to Euro 62.4 million, with an increase of Euro 15.1 million (31.9 per cent.) compared to the previous year (Euro 47.3 million).
+The net profits on non-financial investments related to companies consolidated with the shareholders' equity method amounted to Euro 0 million, with a decrease equal to Euro 1.1 million (100 per cent.).

-The table below shows the contribution to revenues, operating costs, personnel costs and EBITDA of the Group's Overseas business segment for the financial years ended on 31 December 2018 and 31 December 2017.
+The table below shows the contribution to revenues, operating and personnel costs, Income from equity investments and EBITDA of the Group's Overseas business segment for the financial years ended on 31 December 2020 and 31 December 2019.

 Overseas Year ended 31 December

-2018 2017
+2020 2019

-million s of euro
+millions of euro

-Revenues 37.5 35.1
+Revenues 62.4 47.3

-Costs 23.8 21.7
+Costs 37.1 31.5

-Income from equity investments 1.1 1.0
+Income from equity investments 0 1.1

-Gross Operating Profit (EBITDA) 14.8 14.4
+Gross Operating Profit (EBITDA) 25.3 16.9